Articles

 Note-to-Diagram Conversion: Transform written notes into visual diagrams with factually accurate content.

-WPP tested the model with key clients including Unilever, finding that "enhanced world knowledge anchored output in factual accuracy, and improvements in reasoning and text fidelity show promise for product infographics and localization, reducing editing time from hours to seconds" - (Google Cloud Blog).
+WPP tested the model with key clients including Unilever, finding that "enhanced world knowledge anchored output in factual accuracy, and improvements in reasoning and text fidelity show promise for product infographics and localization, reducing editing time from hours to seconds" - Google Cloud Blog.

-Nano Banana 2 isn't just for generation—it's a comprehensive image editing platform - (Higgsfield Blog).
+Nano Banana 2 isn't just for generation—it's a comprehensive image editing platform - Higgsfield Blog.

 When you brush over an area, Nano Banana 2 performs a 4-step reasoning sequence: